Insight from JWST/NIRCam into galaxy overdensities around bright Ly$\alpha$ emitters during reionization: implications for ionized bubbles at $z \sim 9$: A galaxy overdensity near UV luminous L y Lya emitters at z = 8.7

 However, if the volume hosts a factor of four galaxy overdensity, $M_\textsc{uv} \leq -15$ galaxies may be able to create an $R \geq 2$\,pMpc bubble with an escape fraction of $f_\text{esc} \approx 0.15$ over $\gtrsim 200$\,Myr (approximately a third of the age of the Universe at $z = 8.7$), or with slightly higher escape fractions over slightly shorter times (e.g. $f_\text{esc} \approx 0.25$ for 100\,Myr).
 Such escape fractions, while somewhat high, are found in lower redshift samples and are consistent with inferences from indirect tracers for $f_\text{esc}$ for galaxies during reionization \citep[e.g.][]{meyer2020}.
 Ultimately, this suggests that the galaxy population we have considered in this work, combined with the fainter galaxies under our detection limit, may be able to create a large enough ionized region to contain both LAEs over long times.

 However, we highlight that though the escape fractions may be physically plausible, the galaxy population we have considered in this work would require upwards of a few hundred Myr to carve out an $R \geq 2$\,pMpc bubble.
 From our CSFH models, we have inferred that the SEDs of our sample generally tend to be dominated by much shorter, recent bursts of star formation.
 Specifically, we have inferred a median CSFH sSFR of$\sim 42$\,Gyr$^{-1}$, which implies star formation on timescales of only a few tens of Myr (Section\ \ref{subsec:sample}) -- insufficient time to carve out an $R \geq 2$\,pMpc bubble under our assumptions for Equation\ \eqref{eqn:dR_dt}.
 If such a bubble does exist, this could imply that the amplitude of the galaxy overdensity around EGSY8p7 is stronger than a factor of four (which may be possible if most or all of the photometric candidates in this work are at redshifts very close to $z = 8.7$).
 It could also imply galaxies fainter than $M_\textsc{uv} = -15$ are contributing to the process of creating the bubble, or that there is simply a larger population of faint galaxies (i.e. the faint-end slope of the UV LF is steeper than we have assumed here).
 Alternatively, we have shown that a much older stellar population formed during an extended early period of star formation can be hidden under the young stellar population dominating the SED for burst-dominated objects such as those in this work \citep[Section\ \ref{subsec:sample}; see also][]{tacchella2022_hst, topping2022_ssfrs, whitler2023_cosmos}.
 Such an extended early SFH, if it lasted for several hundred Myr, could enable the creation of a large ionized bubble, and may in fact be necessary for the objects in our sample to carve out an $R \geq 2$\,pMpc bubble.
+We note that the average SFH from a variety of simulations \citep[e.g.][]{dawoodbhoy2018, ocvirk2020, legrand2022} are qualitatively consistent with an early period of increasing star formation activity.
+Thus, we may indeed expect galaxies to have started creating a large ionized bubble at relatively early times, though a detailed accounting of ionized bubble growth would require careful tracking of $f_\text{esc}$, $\xi_\text{ion}$, and $M_\textsc{uv}$ over time, so we defer a comprehensive examination of the impact of the SFH on ionized regions to future work.